alanb128/ultimate-noise-box/README.md

 Note `<noisename>` and returned file are the name of the noise, with no path or extension, and underscore (_) instead of spaces.

 ### Webserver
 This is a Node/Express webserver that generates a single page for stopping or starting a noise from the library or presets.
-It is alos currently the only place you can assign presets to noises.
+It is also currently the only place you can assign presets to noises.
 The four presets mirror the four physical buttons on the hardware control panel.
 This application uses XMLHttpRequest to communicate with the backend for stopping, starting and assigning presets.
-It is set to run on port 80 by default and will be displayed if you enable the device's [public URL](https://www.balena.io/docs/learn/develop/runtime/#public-device-urls).
+It is set to run on port 80 by default and can be made available outside your network if you enable the device's [public URL](https://www.balena.io/docs/learn/develop/runtime/#public-device-urls).

 ### [Redis](https://redis.io/)
 An in-memory data structure store.
 It can periodically write to the local storage as well.
 This is used to store and retreive the values of the preset buttons, last volume level and most recently played file.